Credit Card Policy

 - A general understanding of how credit card data will be transmitted, processed and stored

-- A copy of the third party’s PCI Compliance Certificate
+- A copy of the third party’s Attestation of Compliance (AOC)

 - A copy of the contract with the third party (CMS must approve contract prior to signing.)